Instagram Tips & Strategies

 • Music: Add a soundtrack to your Story.
 You can search a massive library of songs, select a specific clip, and choose how the lyrics or album art appear on screen.

-• Poll & Quiz: These are amazing for engagement.
+• Poll &, Quiz: These are amazing for engagement.
 Use a Poll sticker for simple "This or That?" questions.
 Use a Quiz sticker to test your audience’s knowledge about your industry or brand.
-It’s a fun way to educate without being boring.

-• Questions: Use the "Ask me a question" sticker for a Q&A session.
+• Questions: Use the "Ask me a question" sticker for a Q&,A session.
 You can collect questions from your audience and then answer them in subsequent Story slides.
-You can even flip it and use it to ask your audience a question and share their responses.

 • Countdown: Building hype for a launch or an event?
 The countdown sticker shows viewers exactly how much time is left.
 They can even tap it to get a reminder when the countdown ends.